 Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.
-Users have demonstrated their love for Stories’ dynamic feel.

-These Stories incorporate proven strategies and pro tricks that you can use right now to engage your audience and grow your business.
+We also included some proven strategies and pro tricks that you can use right now to engage your audience and grow your business.

-How To Set Up Your Instagram Stories Ads
+How to Set Up Your Instagram Stories Ads

-First, make sure your Instagram account is connected to your Facebook business page — then follow the steps below:
+First, make sure your Instagram account is connected to your Facebook business page — then, follow the steps below:

 - Select your Objective (limited to Reach, Mobile App Installs, Video Views, Traffic, or Conversions for Story ads).

-- After you’ve set your objective parameters and given your campaign a name, define your audience.
-(Use or create your own new, custom, saved or lookalike audience, similar to any Facebook Ad.)
+- After you’ve set your Objective parameters and given your campaign a name, define your audience.
+(Use or create your own new, custom, saved, or look-alike audience, similar to any Facebook Ad.)

-- Under “Edit Placements” Select: Instagram Stories.
+- Under “Edit Placements” Select Instagram Stories.

-- Choose single image or single video format.
+- Choose “single image” or “single video” format.

-- Then, Upload and preview your image or video file.
+- Then, upload and preview your image or video file.
 (Make sure to double-check that your specs are correct.)

-- Finally, select a call-to-action (CTA), based on the goal you hope to achieve (e.g., “Learn More” to drive web traffic), and publish.
+- Finally, select a call-to-action (CTA) based on the goal you hope to achieve (e.g., “Learn More” to drive web traffic), and publish.

-10 Amazing Instagram Stories Examples
+20 Amazing Instagram Stories to Inspire You

 All these brands showcase a range of successful techniques to excite and engage their audiences.